catx0rr/vmwareX11/README.md

 ssh -X user@ipaddr
 ```

 ## Done!
-Run any gui apps on your linux host from your vm.
+Run any gui apps on your host from your VM.